The flippers of a whale and the fins of a fish are examples of

 Help the community by answering some questions.

-Which of the following is NOT a function of the …
+Which of the following is a true feature of plantation …

 The outer layer of the kidney where the Bowman's capsules …